512z/podlens/README.md

-# 🎧 PodLens - Free Podcast & Youtube Transcription & Summary AI Agent
+# 🎧 PodLens - Free Podwise: Podcast & Youtube Transcription & Summary AI Agent

 🧠 For knowledge-seekers who want to learn from audio content more effectively.

+🤖 Now with 24x7 automation service!

 A fast & cost-free & AI-powered tool that:
 - 🎙️ transcribes audio content from Apple Podcast and YouTube platforms